St. John's Reformed Church

 Soloists in the choir’s presentation of “Luke the Musical” on the evening of

 Dec.
-17 included (left to right) Lauren Sell, singing Mary; Beverly Smith, singing Elizabeth; Mark Sell, singing Joseph; David Snyder, singing Simeon; Brad Gable, singing Gabriel; and Dennis Hold
+17 included (left to right) Lauren Sell, singing Mary; Beverly Smith, singing Elizabeth; Mark Sell, singing Joseph; David Snyder, singing Simeon; Brad Gable, singing Gabriel; and Dennis Holderbaum, singing Zachariah.

 Many Hear New Christmas Musical